swflynn/Quasi_Regular_Grids/Main/README.md

-# Main
-Currently have nD spectra equations
-Tested using morse 3D and 4D potentials.

 ## To Do
-Alternate Grid generation methods for a general potential

-2D spectra equations (special case)

-Test alternate potentials spectra and grid generation
+Fortran: Vibrational-EigenSpectra module

-Analysis scripts for plotting and error
+Python: Grid Generation, Vibrational-EigenSpectra.
+Analysis scripts for Morse